antimof/UxPlay/README.md

-This project is an early stage prototype of unix AirPlay server.
+This project is a  unix AirPlay server which  now also works on MacOs.
-Work is based on https://github.com/FD-/RPiPlay.
+The work is based on https://github.com/FD-/RPiPlay.
 Tested on Ubuntu 19.10 desktop.
-5G Wifi connection is the must.
+Tested on MacOS 10.15

 Features:
 1. Based on Gstreamer.
 2. Video and audio are supported out of the box.
 3. Gstreamer decoding is plugin agnostic.
 Uses accelerated decoders if available.
-VAAPI is preferable. (but don't use VAAPI with nVidia)
+VAAPI is preferable, (but don't use VAAPI with nVidia)
 4. Automatic screen orientation.

 Getting it: (after sudo apt-get-install git cmake):